The United Kingdom RagaMuffin Cat Society

 Grooming

-The plush, low-maintenance coat resists matting and is easily cared for with a few minutes of brushing or combing twice a week.
+The RagaMuffin has a soft plush, low-maintenance coat which is easily cared for with a few minutes of brushing or combing twice a week.
+It comes in a multitude of colours and patterns which include: